 New York Labor Law & Scaffolding Accidents

-New York is the only state in the nation with a law that provides for absolute liability against site owners and contractors for workers injured in gravity-related accidents including falls from scaffolds and ladders, and those involving falling objects.
+New York is the only state in the nation with a law that provides absolute liability against site owners and contractors for workers injured in gravity-related accidents, including falls from scaffolds and ladders and those involving falling objects.
 New York Labor Law § 240, also known as the NY Scaffold Law, applies to scaffolds, hoists, ladders, and other safety equipment used for elevation-related work.
-It is significant because it:

 - Requires owners, contractors, and their agents on construction sites to take measures to provide proper protection to workers who work from heights and with gravity-related risks.